 6. Care for your new mint plant!

-Now that you have your plant started, its time to start treating it like any young plant you would purchase at a greenhouse or growing center.
-Make sure the mint plant gets plenty of sunlight, water (keeping the top level of soil damp is great!) and care is going to be crucial.
+Now that you have your plant started, it’s time to start treating it like any young plant you would purchase at a greenhouse or growing center.
+Making sure the mint plant gets plenty of sunlight, water (keeping the top level of soil damp is great!) and care is going to be crucial.

 Eventually, the mint plant will outgrow its original pot and you can plant this perennial directly in the ground for mint for years to come!